guillaumepoweruser/TaskPaneAddIn/README.md

   - Resolution: 1920*1080
   - Size of text, apps, and other items: 100%

-When opening PowerPoint in the second monitor the items of the combobox are not clickable
+When opening PowerPoint directly from the second monitor the items of the combobox are not clickable

 ## Bug